MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 For the purpose of this lab, the lab hosting provider assigned the Global admin role to the MOD Administrator and three of the other predefined user accounts.
 After you added Holly as a Global admin, five of 12 user accounts in your tenant are now global admins, which is not something you would see in a real-world deployment.
 That being said, keep this guideline in mind for your real-world Microsoft 365 deployments.
 The best practice guideline that you should follow is to have from two to four Global admins.

-Holly Dickson, Adatum's Enterprise Administrator, wants to limit access to Global admin role using Privileged Identity Management.
+Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to use Privileged Identity Management to limit access to the Global admin role.
 To do so, she must first configure the role to require approval before it can be assigned as an eligible role for a user, and then she wants to assign herself as the approver whenever an eligible user requests activating the role.

 Holly also wants to update the notification settings for the Global admin role.
 Privileged Identity Management (PIM) lets you know when important events occur in your Azure Active Directory (Azure AD) organization, such as when a role is assigned or activated.
 PIM keeps you informed by sending you and other participants email notifications.
 These emails might also include links to relevant tasks, such activating or renewing a role.
 In this task, Holly wants to update the notifications to ensure that approvals are tracked in real-time in a proactive manner.

+1. The prior lab exercise used Adatum's domain controller (LON-DC1).
+This lab will use LON-CL1.  <br/>

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson from the previous lab exercise.
+    Switch back to **LON-CL1**.
+You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson after having previously used LON-CL1.

 2. In your browser, select the **Microsoft 365 admin center** tab.
 In the left-hand navigation pane under the **Admin centers** section, select **Azure Active Directory**